See below for: Art UK Shop FAQ

 How are prints packaged?

-Prints from size A3 to AO are rolled in a plastic sleeve and packaged in a high-quality, robust cardboard mailing tube to ensure that your order arrives in top condition.
+Prints from size A3 to A0 are rolled in a plastic sleeve and packaged in a high-quality, robust cardboard mailing tube to ensure that your order arrives in top condition.

 Smaller prints (A4 and smaller) are packaged in hard cardboard-backed envelopes.